LVLM-Aware Multimodal Retrieval for RAG-Based Medical Diagnosis with General-Purpose Models

-\textbf{Benchmarking versus pretrained LVLMs for classification.} In Tables \ref{tab:binary_multi_class_table} and \ref{tab:multi_label_table}, we include previously reported results for several leading medically pretrained LVLM methods (detailed in Section \ref{setup}). \methodname{} with both backbones delivered competitive performance relative to models that underwent extensive pretraining.
-For multi-label classification, \methodname{} outperformed the pre-trained models.
-For binary and multi-class classification tasks, \methodname{} with Pixtral matched or exceeded all models except GSCo, which achieved 0.03 higher ACC on the Breast dataset.
-Overall, our models performed strongly across four medical benchmarks compared to medical pretrained models.
-We are not aware of any medical LVLM evaluated on Retina.
-To our knowledge, no other LVLMs have been evaluated on our benchmarks.
-Additionally, in Table \ref{tab:binary_multi_class_table} we report only ACC, as F1 scores were not reported for the compared models.
-Similarly, in Table \ref{tab:multi_label_table}, we report only F1 scores.
-We also evaluated a medical baseline, Med-Flamingo, with a pretrained medical retriever (BiomedCLIP \cite{johnson2019billion}).
-We observed that Med-Flamingo generally underperformed, and showed limited improvement from utilizing the retrieved context to enhance performance, which we suspect may be attributed to its relatively older LLaMA backbone \cite{touvron2023llama}.
-We further try BiomedCLIP as a retriever with our general-purpose LVLMs, which showed improvements over FT RAG, with a similar pattern to the general-purpose retriever.
-Full results \Appendix \ref{medflamingo}.
+{\textbf{Benchmarking versus medically pretrained LVLMs for classification.} In Table~\ref{tab:binary_multi_class_table}, we include previously reported results for leading medically pretrained LVLM methods (detailed in Section~\ref{setup}). \methodname{} demonstrates results competitive with models that underwent extensive medical pretraining (pretraining sizes in Table~\ref{tab:medical_pretraining}). \methodname{} with the Pixtral backbone matches or exceeds all models except GSCo on the Breast dataset.
+To our knowledge, no medically pretrained LVLMs have been evaluated on the Retina benchmark, and we are not aware of any prior LVLM results on our other classification benchmarks.
+For binary and multi-class classification, we report only accuracy (ACC), as prior works did not report F1 scores.
+Conversely, for multi-label classification, we report only F1 scores.
+We also evaluated a medical baseline, Med-Flamingo, which generally underperformed and showed limited benefit from retrieval augmentation.
+We attribute this to its relatively older LLaMA backbone~\cite{touvron2023llama}.
+Additionally, we experimented with using BiomedCLIP~\cite{johnson2019billion} as the retriever for our general-purpose LVLMs, which exhibited a similar trend.
+Full results in Appendix~\ref{medflamingo}.}